Laksa: Origin

-Another theory is that the word laksa is theorised to come from an ancient Persian word for "noodles".
-According to Denys Lombard in the book Le carrefour Javanais.
-Essai d'histoire globale II (The Javanese Crossroads: Towards a Global History, 2005), one of the earliest record of the word laksa to describe noodles was found in the Javanese Biluluk inscription dated from 1391 of Majapahit era that mentions the word hanglaksa.
-Hanglaksa in Kawi means "vermicelli maker".
-In Sanskrit, laksa means "one hundred thousand", referring to numerous strands of the vermicelli.
-The term laksa, or lakhshah, is also believed to have come from Persian or Hindi, which refer to a kind of vermicelli.

 In traditional Sundanese community of Baduy in Banten province, there is a harvest ceremony involving the making of laksa, called ngalaksa ceremony.
 Ngalaksa is a Sundanese traditional harvest thanksgiving ceremony, in which a traditional noodle-like laksa dish made of rice flour is prepared and consumed communally.
 In old Sundanese language the term laksa also means "noodle", which is the same meaning as in Javanese Kawi counterpart.

 In Indonesia, the dish is believed to have been born from the mixing of the cultures and cooking practices of local people and Chinese immigrants.
 Historians believe laksa is a dish that was born from actual intermarriage.
 In early coastal pecinan (Chinese settlement) in maritime Southeast Asia, it was only Chinese men that ventured abroad out from China to trade.
 When settling down in the new town, these Chinese traders and sailors set out to find local wives, and these women began incorporating local spices and coconut milk into Chinese noodle soup served to their husbands.
 This creates the hybrid Chinese-local (Malay or Javanese) culture called Peranakan culture.
 As Peranakan Chinese communities have blended their ancestors' culture with local culture, Peranakan communities in different places now demonstrate diversity according to the local flavour.